for a new generation of london designers, it’s all about courage

 When it comes to our fashion industry, London is still a city left bereft.
 As celebratory as the memorial for the late Professor Louise Wilson OBE at Saint Paul's Cathedral was, Friday morning - the first of London Fashion Week - set a momentous tone for the days to come, reminding us all that things aren't what they used to be.
 Professor Wilson - she who nurtured talent such as Christopher Kane, Roksanda Ilincic, and Simone Rocha - used to own the first day of the London shows in February with her grand unveiling of her newest talent at the evening's Central Saint Martins MA show.
 Her memorial was a testament to her achievements: nearly all her designers were there, reading prayers or poems alongside colleagues such as Professor Jane Rapley OBE, Alber Elbaz, Wilson's son TJ, and her close friend Sarah Mower MBE, who orchestrated the flawlessly executed memorial with Sam Gainsbury.

-A gospel choir sang George Harrison's My Sweet Lord, a favourite of Wilson's, whose love of music was highlighted by the presence of Kanye West, whom she famously refused to teach at CSM before the two struck up a friendship.
+A gospel choir sang George Harrison's My Sweet Lord, a favorite of Wilson's, whose love of music was highlighted by the presence of Kanye West, whom she famously refused to teach at CSM before the two struck up a friendship.
 As guests made their way out of the cathedral, bells tolling, a lone horsewoman in side saddle was paraded outside, wearing a black Victorian costume and veil made by Sarah Burton OBE for the occasion, as a tribute to the Professor's youth as a keen show jumper.
 Inside, the gospel choir was taking We are Family to new heights, setting an appropriate but also mindful soundtrack for the week to come.
 Because if London's fashion industry is a family, it's currently a somewhat broken one.
 Next to the death of Professor Wilson, designers like Meadham Kirchhoff are missing from this season's schedule, bringing down the creativity level by an epic notch, while others have recently had to seek last-minute financial backing to save their businesses.

 Mary Benson, Fashion East autumn/winter 15